kiboko-labs/bisous/README.md

 This command will create fixtures file required by Akeneo, with your Magento catalog data and structure.

+Available commands
+---

+* `init` Creates an initial configuration file from Magento configuration.
+* `test` Tests the syntax of the configuration file.

+* `fake-medias` Generate fake or minimal image files from the products.csv and product_models.csv files.

+* `magento` Generate the fixtures files depending on your catalog.yaml configuration and your Magento data.
+* `magento:attribute-options` same, but only attribute options
+* `magento:attribute-groups` same, but only attribute groups
+* `magento:attributes` same, but only attributes
+* `magento:channels` same, but only channels
+* `magento:families` same, but only families
+* `magento:locales` same, but only locales
+* `magento:products` same, but only products

+* `self-update` Update the `bisous` command to the latest available

 The `catalog.yml` file
 ---